dean0x7d/pybinding/docs/materials/graphene.rst

 ========

 .. meta::
-   :description: Collection of graphene lattices, constants and fields for Pybinding
+   :description: Collection of graphene lattices, constants and fields for pybinding

 .. module:: pybinding.repository.graphene